syncfusion-content/xamarin-docs/Xamarin/Charts/zoompan.md

 ---
 layout: post
 title: Zooming and Panning in Syncfusion.Xamarin.Forms Chart
-description: How to add ZoomPan behavior in Essential Xamarin.Forms Chart
+description: This section explains how to add ZoomPanBehavior in chart and available zooming modes, event and methods in chart ZoomPanBehavior.
 platform: xamarin
 control: Chart
 documentation: ug